ChilliCream/graphql-platform/website/src/blog/2019-11-25-strawberry-shake_2.md

 We initially had a limited builder API for this but decided to give it a do over.
 So, at the moment you could look at the generated dependency injection code and build your own integration.

 We will allow with future build to add custom generators that can provide additional code for custom use cases.
 The way that would work is that such a generator would sit in a NuGet package that is being added to the project.
 The custom generator would register its generators to an item group and _Strawberry Shake_ would pick those up and integrate them.
-These custom generators however are somewhere in the version 12 timeframe.
+These custom generators however are somewhere in the version 12 time-frame.

 ## Roadmap